openhab/openhabian/docs/openhabian.md

 This will be included with your administration user's `.ssh/authorized_keys` and the openHAB console so the admin user (yourself, usually) can login right after installation  without a password.
 This helps with automating deployments.

 #### Wi-Fi based setup notes
-If you own a RPi3, RPi3+, RPi4, a RPi0W or any other model with a compatible Wi-Fi dongle you can set up and use openHABian via Wi-Fi only.
-For the Wi-Fi based setup to work, you'll need to make your SSID and password known to the system before the first boot.
+To setup openHABian via Wi-Fi only, make your SSID and password known to the system before the first boot.
-So in addition to the setup instructions given above, uncomment and complete the lines reading `wifi_ssid=""` and `wifi_password=""` in `openhabian.conf`.
+In addition to the setup instructions given above, uncomment and complete the lines reading `wifi_ssid=""` and `wifi_password=""` in `openhabian.conf`.

-#### Wi-Fi Hotspot
-When your openHABian box does not get Internet connectivity through either Ethernet or WI-Fi (if configured), openHABian will launch a **Hotspot**.
-Use your mobile phone to scan for Wi-Fi networks, you should be seeing a new network called `openHABian-<n>` with `<n>` being a digit.
-Connecting will work without a password.
-Once connected, most smartphones will transfer you to a web page.
-If this does not happen on your mobile device, open your browser on the mobile and point it at `http://raspberrypi.local` or `http://comitup-<n>`.
-This may or may not work for your mobile browser as it requires Bonjour/ZeroConf abilities.
-If you cannot connect to this address, go to `http://10.41.0.1`.
-On that page you can select the SSID of the network you want to connect your system to.
-Provide the password and press the button.
-Note that as soon as you do, the wlan0 IP address of your system changes so your mobile browser will not be able to provide you any feedback if that worked out.
-Try to ping the new system's hostname (default is `openhabian`) or check DHCP on your router if your openHABian system appeared there.
-You can use `sudo comitup-cli` inside openHABian to change networks and eventually remove network credentials.
-Note the hotspot may not only become available during installation: it will remain on standby and will show up again every time your `wlan0` interface is losing connectivity.
-For more information on hotspot functions see [comitup-cli](https://davesteele.github.io/comitup/).
-Most behavior can be tweaked by setting parameters (such as a default password) in `/etc/comitup.conf`.
-The hotspot feature is known to work on RPi0W, RPi3, and RPi4 but is known to often expose problems with Wi-Fi USB adapters.

 #### Disable zram
 Zram is activated by default on fresh installations on ARM hardware.